vplauzon/GramParser/documentation/primitives/range.md

 # Range rule

-Range define a range of literals.
+Range rule define a range of characters.
 For instance, the following grammar:

 ```Python
 rule main = "a".."c";